-Crinkle, Crackle or Brookies Cookies?
+Crinkle, Brookies, or Crackle Cookies?

-For those of you who haven’t heard of a ‘Brookie’, it is (I am told) the cross between a cookie and a brownie.
-If you look for the origins and description of Brookies on the web, you first and foremost get something that (in various shapes and layers) looks like a combination of biscuit and brownie cake… which you’d be right in thinking these are not.
+For those of you who haven’t heard of a ‘Brookie’, it is (apparently) the cross between a cookie and a brownie.
+Look for the origins and description of Brookies on the web, and first and foremost you find something that (in various shapes and layers) looks like a combination of biscuit and brownie cake… Which you’d be right in thinking these are not.

-Actually, it’s probably all split hairs.
-What they are is decadently moreish, delicious mounds of squidgy chocolatey scrumptiousness.
-But for the sake of argument (and so that they at least have a sense of identity), today I will be calling them gluten free Chocolate Crinkle Cookies.
+At GFHQ, the jury’s out.
+And to be honest, it’s all split hairs… What they are is decadently moreish, delicious mounds of squidgy chocolatey scrumptiousness.
+But for the sake of argument (and so that they at least have a sense of identity), today they are being called gluten free Chocolate Crinkle Cookies.

-Although you can make these Crinkle Cookies with a standard rice-based commercial gluten free flour blend, they simply won’t taste as good.
-Trust me… I’ve tried it, You lose the smooth and gooey texture that makes them what they are.
+Although these Chocolate Crinkle Cookies can be made with a standard rice-based commercial gluten free flour blend, they simply won’t taste as good.
+Trust me… I’ve tried it.
+You lose the smooth, gooey texture that makes them what they are.